 - 1 teaspoon cumin

 - 1 teaspoon kosher salt

 - ¼ to ½ teaspoon cayenne pepper

 - 3 tablespoons brown sugar - if using as a rub

 - Mix well

-Various brands will be call by other similar but not the same names.
-Chipotle pepper grind is the Penzeys name.
-If I were using this on a grilling recipe, I would add one tablespoon brown sugar.
+- When I use this on a grilling recipe, I add the optional brown sugar.
 I like a little char on my grilled meat.

 - The heat is mild but tasty.
 Increase the heat with the optional cayenne pepper.